jacqueline-wong/CEE4530/Lab1/Lab1.md

 # Lab 1 for CEE 4530

+1. Fill out the attached spreadsheet.
+Make sure that all calculated values are entered in the spreadsheet as equations.
+All remaining analysis for the course will be done in Atom using Python!

+2. Create a graph of absorbance vs. concentration of red dye \#40 in Atom/Markdown using the exported data file.
+Does absorbance increase linearly with concentration of the red dye?
+Remove data points from the graph that are outside of the linear region.

 ```python
   # Find a set of data that includes units (or make one up!) that could reasonably be fit with linear regression.
   # Save the data to a tab delimited file in your atom project workspace.